ivanabradonjic/WeatherApp/README.md

 # WeatherApp
-An application for calculating average temperatures for cities
+An application for calculating average temperatures for cities in time interval

 ## Technologies Used
 The following technologies were used in this project: